 - You Need To Communicate A Tack – For safety, you must always communicate what you will tack.

 - Tiller Go Towards Sail – The helmsman was pushing the tiller towards sail.

 - The Helmsman Moves To Another Side While Constantly Looking At The Front Of The Boat – The helmsman will move to the other side while constantly looking at the front of the boat.
 The helmsman must keep their eyes on the front of the boat.

 - Do Not Tighten Sails Until Everyone Is Back In Position – Do not tighten any sails until everyone is back in position and ready to go again.

 Tacking is one of those maneuvers you should repeatedly practice when learning to sail.
 Perfecting your tack moves is necessary even if you are an experienced sailor; this is because tacking is one of those essential yet critical maneuvers every sailor must master.

-At A Bus On A Dusty Road, we talk about all things to do with culture, travel, life, sailing, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about culture, travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 What Is The Best Way To Remember The Points Of Sail When Sailing?